JetBrains/jetbrains_guide/src/pages/tips/angular-template-completion/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=JUmIiZpazic'
 leadin: |
-  ### Let the IDE find the value

-  *Lots of variables names available in Angular templates.
+  *Angular template autocomplete gives tons of choices.
 Which one is best?*

   There's a difference between mediocre autocomplete and "you read my mind."
   PyCharm Professional's inclusion of WebStorm inherits its ongoing efforts